UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/elections/index.md

 ---
 Haleigh Wright is a second year PhD student and Women in Computer Science (WiCS) officer.
 She is committed to helping make our department as inclusive as it can be.

+Omid Askarisichani
+---
+I am a second year PhD student looking to meet and bring together students and faculty in the CS department.
+My research area fall in applied machine learning and social networks.
+I am really passionate about teaching and I am current lead TA.
+I will try my best to make the department a better and more suitable place for all grads, especially for our awesome TAs.